spree/spree/guides/content/developer/source/contributing.md

 major and minor issues, and security problems.
 Absolutely no new features, tweaking or API changes.

 * Three branches back from master (currently 1-2-stable) receives patches for major issues and security problems.
-The severity of an issue will be determined by the perosn investigating the issue.
+The severity of an issue will be determined by the person investigating the issue.
 Absolutely no features, tweaking or API changes.

 * Four branches and more "back" from master (currently 1-1-stable and lesser) receive patches only for security issues, as people are still using these